caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### Anonymous types

-We have seen above that all C# code is contained within a type, and that all types are named and contained within a namespace.
+We have seen above that&mdash;barring top-level statements&mdash;all C# code is contained within a type, and that all types are named and contained within a namespace.
 This is not, however, the full story: it is also possible to define *anonymous types*.
-These are well-defined types, and strongly-typed at compile time, but are not accessible by name and have various other limitations:
+These are well-defined types, and strongly-typed at compile time, but are not accessible by name in your code and have various other limitations:

-- They are reference types.
+- They are always classes.
 - The only members they can contain are properties.
 - The properties they contain are read-only and public.
 Their types must be inferrable at compile-time, and they must not be unsafe types.
-- They cannot, therefore, contain methods, fields, or any other kind of member.
+- They cannot contain methods, fields, or any other kind of member.
-- They cannot define constructors, therefore their only constructor is the implicit parameterless constructor.
+- That includes constructors, therefore their only constructor is the implicit parameterless constructor.
 - They cannot define inheritance relationships, so are always implicitly derived from `object`.
+- Because they're not accessible by name, you can't derive other classes from them.
+- For the same reason, they can't be the delared return type or parameter type of a method.
+If a method returns an anonymous type it must declare that it returns `object`.
 - They are only defined at the point(s) in the code where they are instantiated.

 The definition and instantiation of an anonymous type is similar to a constructor call using brace initialiser syntax, but without the parentheses or type name.